 High School or Capital High School student athlete and graduate who swam competitively for at least two years for the Helena High Bengals or Capital High Bruins.

 The scholarship is offered to a graduating senior who has swam competitively, for at least two years, for the Helena High Bengals or Capital High Bruins swim teams and has a minimum of a 2.5 cumulative grade point average.
 Applicant may not have been awarded a full athletic or academic scholarship to a university, college, or technical school.

 Letter of Reference

-Please attach a one-page, typewritten essay describing your selflessness, sportsmanship, work ethic, and commitment to community and family.
-Include any school or community-related activities with examples of your leadership skills, along with any educational or career plans.
-Please include the name and address of the university, college, or technical school you are planning to attend.
+Please attach a typed essay no longer than two pages describing your school activities and your leadership skills in school, as a member of the swim team, and in the community, along with your educational and career plans.
+Include in this essay the name and address of the university, college, or technical school you are planning to attend.

 Please attach a current transcript of your high school record.
 This does not have to be an official transcript.

 The monetary award of $1,000.00 will be sent to the school the student plans to attend in the fall of 2020 and will be split equally between two semesters.

 The recipient will be from Lewis and Clark, Broadwater, Jefferson, or Meagher County.
 Eligibility requirements for high schools seniors include:

 Montana’s STEM Scholarship Program is designed to provide an incentive for Montana high school students to prepare for, enter into, and complete degrees in postsecondary fields related to science, technology, engineering, mathematics and healthcare.
 The goal of this program is to increase the number of STEM degree recipients participating in Montana’s workforce.

 The application process will open December 1st